A lawyer's day-to-day guide to conveyancing

 Although an efficient conveyancing practice may involve delegation to support staff, lawyers are ultimately responsible for ensuring a conveyance is properly managed and advice is sound.
-In addition to complete coverage of the necessary stages of a conveyance, British Columbia Real Estate Practice Manual guides you through practice issues you are mostly likely to confront that require your expertise, including discussion of real estate licensee regulation, tax considerations for both buyers and sellers, undertakings, and collapsing deals.
+In addition to complete coverage of the necessary stages of a conveyance, British Columbia Real Estate Practice Manual guides you through practice issues you are most likely to confront that require your expertise, including discussion of real estate licensee regulation, tax considerations for both buyers and sellers, undertakings, and collapsing deals.
 Mainly focused on residential property, this resource also provides a summary of considerations in commercial conveyances.

 - quickly spot and avoid common conveyancing practice errors and mistakes

 - refer to statutes and cases to start your investigation of any substantive law issues that arise

 - access over 125 conveyancing forms and precedents to save you time